streamfold/rotel-docs/blog/2025-08-05/index.md

 Rotel started with full OpenTelemetry Protocol (OTLP) compatibility and has grown to support a handful of exporter integrations.
 We want to expand support for additional use cases, both on the receiver and exporter sides.
 Object storage is crucial for building large-scale telemetry systems, so we plan to add an exporter for it along with support for popular columnar storage formats.
 Work is already in progress on an Apache Parquet writer.

 Rotel only receives OTLP data at the moment, but we want to expand this to include file log tailing and remote scraping of endpoints like Prometheus.
-We have recently added a Kafka exporter and Kafka receiver, allowing for stream processing of OpenTelemetry data.
+We have recently added a Kafka exporter and Kafka receiver, allowing users to build end-to-end stream processing of OpenTelemetry data with Rotel.

 ### Expanding Processor and OTTL support